yupal/detour-wp/README.md

 ```
 By default Detour provides a few general tokens ( `:any` , `:string`, `:number`, `:alpha` ) to help you build routes without writing regular expression.
-Pattern matches are passed in order as arguments to the handler's request method.
+Pattern matches are passed in order as arguments to the callback attached to request method.
 Like in the previous example the `:string` match was passed as the first argument in the callback.

-## Before / After route handle
+## Before / After route hooks
   Comming soon

-## Custom tokens
+## Custom tokens registration
   Comming soon